-If you are homeless or are being threatened with homelessness (if you are being asked to leave your current accommodation within 28 days) you should seek our advice as soon as possible.
+If you're homeless or being threatened with homelessness, which means you have been asked to leave your current accommodation within 28 days, you should get advice as soon as possible by contacting us.

-If you are aware of someone sleeping rough please notify us using the rough sleeper referral form.
+If you know of someone sleeping rough please notify us using the rough sleeper referral form.

 Good practice guidance from the Department for Communities and Local government recommends that local authorities has emergency provisions in place to prevent loss of life of rough sleepers in severe weather conditions.